joe-antognini/joe-antognini.github.io/tridentine-calendar.md

 etc.), you can subscribe to the public calendar below to add feast dates to your calendar.
 This calendar was marked using the 1962 Roman Catholic rubrics.

-* *Google Calendar, Yahoo Calendar, and other web-based calendar users: [click here to subscribe.](webcal://joe-antognini.github.io/assets/ical/html_tridentine_calendar.ics)*
+* *Google Calendar, Yahoo Calendar, and other web-based calendar users: [use this link to subscribe.](webcal://joe-antognini.github.io/assets/ical/html_tridentine_calendar.ics)*
-* *Apple users: [click here to subscribe.](webcal://joe-antognini.github.io/assets/ical/tridentine_calendar.ics)*
+* *Apple users: [use this link to subscribe.](webcal://joe-antognini.github.io/assets/ical/tridentine_calendar.ics)*

 Each feast comes with links to additional information about the feast, saint (if applicable), and